 Toy Fox Terrier

 Beginning as barnyard ratters, the Toy Fox Terrier of today is a beguiling companion with a big personality.
 They possess a cleverness and grace (not to mention nifty looks), which served them well as circus trick dogs at one time!
-Nowadays they excel in competitive agility and serve as loyal and loving companions.
+Nowadays they excel in agility and serve as loyal and loving companions.

 Yorkshire Terrier